Cheyenne Tyler Jacobs

 When Cheyenne Tyler Jacobs was growing up, she was warned about the system of added obstacles that would stand in her way just because of her appearance.
 As she got older, she learned the stereotypes imposed on her as a Black neurodiverse woman, created a harsh reality preventing access to the resources necessary to address her sexual assault.
 Cheyenne now exposes the social structures that told her that she “was not a real victim.”

-In this keynote address, Cheyenne authentically combines global and national statistics about the abuses to Black bodies, woven through her own story through, shared with original spoken word poetry.
-She powerfully exposes the unique realities of a woman of color as a survivor of sexual violence.
+She powerfully exposes the unique realities and experiences as a woman of color who is a survivor of sexual violence.
 Cheyenne unpacks uncomfortable realities of the internal dialogues about marginalized communities that fuel the underlying systemic conditions of sexual assault and abuse.
-Finally, students will explore their own everyday narratives and personal choices so that they can find tangible strategies for positive change.
+This program helps students to explore their everyday narratives and personal choices so that they can find tangible strategies for positive change.

 Learning Outcomes